Barbell at Home Care & Maintenance

 Scrubbing your gear with warm soapy water won’t remove the initial oil.

-Thoroughly wipe down with a dry rag to remove.
+We recommend thoroughly wipe down with a dry rag to remove.

 How to care for your barbell

-We recommend the following simple steps to keep your new barbell looking healthy and happy.
+We recommend following these simple steps to keep your new barbell looking healthy and happy.
 How frequently you perform these recommendations will depend on the climate in which your barbell lives as well as the amount of use it is getting each day.

 Thoroughly wipe down your new barbell with a dry rag to remove the initial oil finish.